-Just two weeks out from Sydney Writers' Festival, some of our standout sessions are starting to fill up.
-Browse through our fastest-selling events for 2019 and reserve your spot before they sell out.
+Some of our standout sessions are about to fill up!
+Browse through a selection from our fastest-selling events for 2019 and reserve your spot.

 Thursday 2 May

 Tim Flannery: Europe - A Natural History, 2 May, 10am